 Describe the plan for developing a definition of managed objects.
 The plan shall specify one of the following:

 The definitions will be part of this project.

-Yes.
-Definitions were already and part of this standard and its completed amendments.
-In implementing this amendment, no changes are contemplated with regard to these.
+While no new managed objects are anticipated, any managed objects that are required will be defined as part of the project.

 The definitions will be part of a different project and provide the plan for that project or anticipated future project.

 The definitions will not be developed and explain why such definitions are not needed.